 Adam is a seasoned music educator with over a decade of public school, college and private instruction.
-Adam is the Saxophone Instructor at Glendale Community College, director of the Wednesday Night Big Band at Paradise Valley Community College, and is the Director of Bands and Jazz Studies at the Arizona School for the Arts, a Blue Ribbon Arts Charter School in downtown Phoenix.
+Adam is the Saxophone Instructor at Glendale Community College, director of the Wednesday Little Big Band at Paradise Valley Community College, and is the Director of Bands and Jazz Studies at the Arizona School for the Arts, a Blue Ribbon Arts Charter School in downtown Phoenix.
 He also runs workshops and clinics around the valley on subjects ranging from jazz improvisation to rehearsal techniques.

 Adam holds 3 music degrees in both performance and education, including a Masters from the New England Conservatory of Music.
 He has studied with a wide array of teachers including Jerry Bergonzi, George Garzone, Bob Brookmeyer, Danilo Perez, and Joel DiBartolo among others.